Poor Man’s Full Auto (AND 100% LEGAL?!)

 Quick Summary

-The Davidson Defense FRT-15 is a unique semi-automatic trigger with a three-position selector (Safe, Semi, Forced Reset).
-It enables high rates of fire by automatically resetting the trigger via the firearm's action, requiring continuous trigger finger pressure to cycle.
+The Davidson Defense FRT-15 is a unique Forced Reset Trigger featuring a three-position selector (Safe, Semi, Forced Reset).
+It allows for extremely high rates of fire by automatically resetting the trigger via the firearm's action, requiring continuous rearward pressure.
+While legal at the time of filming, its classification can be complex.

 Chapters